mrwweb/clicky-menus/readme.md

 - NEW!
 Use the `data-clicky-menus-close` attribute on any element to automatically close the open submenu.
 It should be set to the ID of the element with the `clicky-menu` class.
 Fixes #21.
 - Don't let `ESC` propogate when pressed on an item inside a submenu.
 This should generally prevent dialogs and other toggle features from closing when they contain a menu.
 Fixes #22
-- Stripe special characters from automatically generated submenu IDs and add an increment (e.g. `-1`) to the end of each ID to get much closer to guaranteeing it is unique.
+- Strip special characters from automatically generated submenu IDs and add an increment (e.g. `-1`) to the end of each ID to get much closer to guaranteeing it is unique.
 Fixes #12

 ### 1.2.0 (May 21, 2024)